code-with-amitk/Code-examples/System-Design/Concepts/GCP/README.md

 ### Identity Services
 - **IAM(Identity & Access Management)** Control authorization of GCP services.
 - **Cloud Identity:** Thsi is IDaaS(Identity as service).

+### Deploying GCE
+`https://console.cloud.google.com/` > Dashboard > Compute Engine > VM Instances > Create Instance > Select Region > OS(Windows Server 2019) > Create > RDP(Set Window's password)
+- Create pre-emptible instance so that after work it can tear down and save billing.
+- Delete disk when VM Instance is deleted.
+Check this box to delete the disk to avoid unneccessary billing.
+- _Sole Tenancy_ means all your VM's will lie on 1 machine and there would be no other company's VMs on that hardware.
+- _GPUs_ can also be added at time of VM instance creation, but these are available on specific locations only.
+- _TPUs(Tensor Processing Unit)_ can be assigned for ML processing.